Mukul-V/ChatBoard/README.md

 any changes from your side are always welcome. please come and give your comtribution simply by adding changes form your side.
 Thanks and Regards
 Mukul verma.

+as per my view this chatbot is best project in beginner level of java programming career //updated by shubham